 - Improved visibility: Business process intelligence can provide an overview of the entire business process, allowing organizations to better understand their operations and make more informed decisions.

-- Improved compliance: Business process intelligence can help organizations to ensure they are compliant with industry regulations and standards.
+- Improved compliance: Business process intelligence can help organizations ensure they are compliant with industry regulations and standards.

 - Increased productivity: Business process intelligence can help organizations to optimize their processes, leading to increased productivity and cost savings.

-Process intelligence helps enterprise leaders discover the real state of tasks, processes and workflows today in order to improve operational excellence in the future.
+Process intelligence helps enterprise leaders discover the real state of tasks, processes, and workflows today in order to improve operational excellence in the future.

-Process intelligence is important because it provides a systematic and data-driven way to make improvements to business processes by eliminating bottlenecks, identifying automation opportunities and improving operational efficiency.
+Process intelligence is important because it provides a systematic and data-driven way to make improvements to business processes by eliminating bottlenecks, identifying automation opportunities, and improving operational efficiency.

 Tools and software used for process intelligence